Visiting Artist and Scholar Residency Programs at The Artist House

 The Artist House provides a retreat environment for 2-3 residents at a time.
 Two of the resident fellows are provided with a private bedroom and a separate office or studio workspace on the property.
 There is also one small bedroom on the first floor without an associated office or studio space.
 Residents share bathroom and kitchen facilities plus living room, dining room, screened porch and peaceful grounds.
 Residents are responsible for travel arrangements and expenses, and purchase and cook their own food.
 Residents have access to all of the College’s amenities.
 Modest honorariums are offered in exchange for interaction with students in classes, lectures and workshops.

-There are four types of residencies: full semester, short term, CoLab and Art History Scholars in Residence.
+There are three types of residencies: full semester, short term, and CoLab.
 All residencies are by invitation only.

 View all the past Artist House residents here.